DavesRepair.com

 Frigidaire 5433572 Small Bellows

-This is 'new old stock' OEM part # 5433572 - the inner, or 'oil' bellows seal that was used under the (up/down) agitator on one of the most efficient wash designs ever invented.
+This was OEM (GM) Frigidaire part #5433572 - the inner, or 'oil' bellows seal that was used under the (up/down) agitator in the most efficient top-load automatic washers ever invented.
 This one fit inside both the earlier 5433576 outer bellows and the later version 638860.

 I remember when this job was common - 'wish I had a dollar for every set of these I've replaced over the years, and every nail I pulled out of the originals!
 I think my left leg's longer than my right from putting it into Frigidaire washer tubs to hold them while I wrestled the agitator nut off to replace these!